phasehq/docs/public/cli/commands.md

 - Secrets are only available within the shell session and are automatically cleared when you exit.
 - Inside the shell, `PHASE_ENV` is set to the full environment name from the fetched secrets (e.g., "Development", "Production").
 - Inside the shell, `PHASE_APP` is set to the full application name from the fetched secrets. (e.g., "example-app")
+- When dynamic secrets are configured, the CLI can automatically generate leases and provision the freshly created dynamic secrets along with static secrets.
+Control this behavior with `--generate-leases` and `--lease-ttl`.

 ---